-There are many different kinds of file systems that can be used on different types of storage devices, each one with different specificities and ways of handling information.
+There are many kinds of file systems that can be used on different types of storage devices, each one with different specificities and ways of handling information.

 So, we’ve delt with definitions, now let’s talk about the big architecture of all the components that are involved.

 The overall generic architecture